armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 {{% /tabbody %}}
 {{% tabbody name="Halyard" %}}

-Your `spinnaker-local.yml` file should not have the `armory.cloud` block anymore and only contain the block to install the Aurora plugin:
+Your `spinnaker-local.yml` file should not have the `armory.cloud` block anymore and only contain the block to install the plugin:

 ```yaml
 #spinnaker-local.yml